theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 ### Creating a Service in yunIO

 Create a yunIO service for incoming invoices.<br>

+{: .box-note }
-Note that the parameters that are needed to create an incoming invoice are dependent on your customized SAP settings for the invoicing process.
+**Note:** The parameters that are needed to create an incoming invoice are dependent on your customized SAP settings for the invoicing process.

 1. Create a service in yunIO.
 Select *Function Module / BAPI* as the extraction type for the service. <br>
 This example uses the BAPI_INCOMINGINVOICE_CREATE1 to create an incoming invoice in SAP.